About the course

 Financial support from the training provider

-If you are a UK or EU student from a lower-income household, you will be eligible to receive an annual non-repayable Oxford Bursary to help with living costs.
-The amount of bursary you get will depend on your household income and any Government teacher training bursary.
+If you are a Home or EU student from a lower-income household, you may be eligible to receive an annual non-repayable Oxford Bursary to help with living costs.
+The amount of bursary you get will depend on your household income, including the total value of any tax-free teacher training bursary or scholarship.

 You must hold, or be in the final year of, an undergraduate degree, usually in the PGCE subject area or a related subject with 50% in the PGCE subject area.
 Applicants who wish to teach geography should have a good first degree in geography, or a good first degree in which at least 50% of the topics studied were geography related: for example, geology, environmental studies, international relations; or some combination of first and higher degrees which contain an equivalent amount of geographical content.

 We seek graduates who enjoy their subject and see its relevance to everyday life.
-It is also important that you have a commitment to working with young people, show an interest in school teaching and know you will enjoy the environment of schools in this country.
+It is also highly valuable that you have a commitment to working with young people, show an interest in school teaching and know you will enjoy the environment of state-funded UK secondary schools.
 For example, you may have previous experience of working with young people, either on a voluntary or paid basis.
 You might also have spent time in a UK secondary comprehensive school, observing lessons, and talking with students and teachers.

 All offers will be conditional upon: